Ivanlizardo/WD-Seatwork-1/readme.md

 ## Overview

-This project is demonstrating my skills in making ???
+This project is demonstrating my skills in creating a functional and stylish header and footer.
+I also added features such as responsiveness and animation to practice modern web design techniques.
+The website includes hover effects, scroll animations, and a burger menu for mobile users.
+Its clean layout, smooth interactions, and user-friendly navigation reflect my growth in front-end development and attention to user experience.

 ### Key Components